 - 1. The Repatriation Medical Authority (the Authority) pursuant to subsection 196B(9) of the Veterans' Entitlements Act 1986 (the VEA), has decided not to amend Statement of Principles concerning cervical spondylosis, Instrument No. 67 of 2014, following an investigation which was notified in the Commonwealth of Australia Gazette on 7 May 2019. - 2.
 Having carried out the investigation as notified, the Authority concluded that the sound medical-scientific evidence available to it, including the new sound medical-scientific evidence, is sufficient to justify the inclusion of factors relating to carrying loads positioned between the neck and shoulder in Statement of Principles Instrument No. 66 of 2014.
-However the sound medical-scientific evidence, is insufficient to justify inclusion of factors concerning carrying loads positioned between the neck and shoulder to justify inclusion of factors concerning carrying loads positioned between the neck and shoulder in Statement to justify inclusion of factors concerning carrying loads positioned between the neck and shoulder in Statement of Principles Instrument No. 67 of 2014.
+However the sound medical-scientific evidence available to it, including the new sound medical-scientific evidence, is insufficient to justify inclusion of factors concerning carrying loads positioned between the neck and shoulder in Statement of Principles Instrument No. 67 of 2014.